scanozcan/GLproxScape/README.md

     per-complex deck showing co-localising members.
 Output in `<out_dir>/epigenetic/`.
 Skipped when `epigenetic = FALSE`.

-The supplemental methods in the accompanying paper give the precise mathematical framing for every step.
+The Methods section of the accompanying paper gives the precise mathematical framing for every step.

 ## Reproducibility